esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 #### 🛠️ Challenge: Add Prefers Reduced Motion to an SVG
 > Your challenge is to remove the spinning animation from the sun SVG.

-I just updated the class targeting the SVG to look like this:
+I just updated the selector targeting the SVG to have this content instead (adding the media query inside the selector is possible due to SCSS):
 ```scss
 .page-events svg {
   animation: rotation 10s linear infinite;